OMG, it’s Shawarma. I really don’t know why it is called Nigerian shawarma but I guess we like to put our mark on everything we touch.

 Wash and pat dry the chicken

 Add all the spices in a bowl, add lemon juice and 1tbsp of vegetable oil and mix together till well combined.
-Add the chicken and combine together with the marinade.
-Cover the chicken with cling film and leave in the fridge to marinade for 1 hour or overnight.
+Add the chicken and combine with the marinade.
+Cover the chicken with cling film and leave in the fridge to marinate for 1 hour or overnight.

 Transfer the chicken to the oven and grill on 200⁰ for 15 to 20 minutes making sure you turn at intervals till it is well done.
 Keep an eye on it as you don’t want the chicken to dry out.